binkley/homebrewery-files/witch.md

 You speak words or think thoughts that twist fate.

-As a reaction when a creature you can see within 60 feet makes a **D20 Test**, you can grant **advantage** on that roll.
+As a reaction when a creature you can see within 60 feet makes a **d20 Test**, you can impose **disadvantage** on that roll.
 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 \page